 - Strunk & White — who wrote the grammar guide emphasising simplicity

-- Matthew Weiner — because his characters in Mad Men fail to change and that’s the whole point, unlike most other novelistic TV series.
+- Matthew Weiner — because the main male characters in Mad Men fail to change and that’s the whole point, unlike most other novelistic TV series.
 “1960 Sterling Cooper is the manor house in “The Cherry Orchard,” a besieged institution about to be swept away by the new order.” — John K.

 4. CHEKHOV CHANGED THE NATURE OF ENDINGS

 And knew exactly what he was doing when he said, “Either the hero gets married or shoots himself […] Whoever discovers new endings for plays will open up a new era.”

 Chekhovian endings tend to emphasize the continuation of conflict, not its conclusion.